 The following limitations apply to nesting a generated S-Function block in a model or subsystem from which you generate another S-function:

 The software does not support nonvirtual bus input and output signals for a nested S-function.

 Avoid nesting an S-function in a model or subsystem having the same name as the S-function (possibly several levels apart).
 In such situations, the S-function can be called recursively.
 The software currently does not detect such loops in S-function dependency, which can result in aborting or hanging your MATLAB session.
 To prevent this from happening, name the subsystem or model to be generated as an S-function target uniquely to avoid duplicating existing MEX filenames on the MATLAB path.

 The S-function system target file does not support the

-that can be specified on user-defined data types, including those
+property that can be specified on user-defined data types, including those based on

 If you generate an S-function target by right-clicking a Function-Call Subsystem block, the original subsystem and the generated S-function might not be consistent.
 An inconsistency occurs when the States when enabling parameter of the Trigger Port block inside the Function-Call Subsystem block is set to inherit.
 You must set the States when enabling parameter to reset or held, otherwise Simulink reports an error.